 The Recent Years

 Even though AMD had kept up for the most part, things took a turn for the worse after 2013.
-Namely, AMD had just finished releasing their FX series of CPUs which not only came with high core counts (for the time) but also had great overclocking potential and high base clock speeds.
+Namely, AMD had released their FX series of CPUs which not only came with high core counts (for the time) but also had great overclocking potential and high base clock speeds.
 Needless to say, they were very viable options when they were released.
 However, years went by and AMD had nothing fresh to offer.
 The technology stagnated and was quickly leagues behind that of Intel, whose CPUs kept improving year after year.
 Many felt that AMD was being kept afloat solely thanks to their earlier acquisition of ATI.

 Enter AMD Ryzen

 First to be released were high-end Ryzen 7 CPUs designed specifically to compete with Intel’s i7 models.
-The rest of the Ryzen series were gradually released over the course of the year, including the Ryzen 5 and Ryzen 3 models, as well as the most powerful of them all – the Ryzen Threadripper.
+The rest of the Ryzen series was gradually released over the course of the year, including the Ryzen 5 and Ryzen 3 models, as well as the most powerful of them all – the Ryzen Threadripper.
 The Ryzen series kept doing what AMD did best – providing users with reliable and affordable solutions, unlocked CPUs with solid overclocking performance and jaw-dropping core counts at remarkably low prices.

 AMD Ryzen vs Intel Core